sbrudz/vr-us-population/README.md

     npm start

-Then launch the site from your favourite browser:
+Then launch the site from your favorite browser:

 [__http://localhost:3000/__](http://localhost:3000/)

+To deploy changes to github pages, run:

+    npm run deploy

 ## License